Fabio3rs/llvmup/README.md

   - Runs the installer in silent mode, installing the LLVM toolchain into `%USERPROFILE%\.llvm\toolchains\<version>`.

 - **Activate-Llvm.ps1:**
+  - A PowerShell script that **must be sourced** to modify the current session's environment.
   - Activates a specific LLVM version in a PowerShell session.
-  - Updates environment variables (`PATH`, `CC`, and `CXX`) and modifies the PowerShell prompt to indicate the active LLVM version.
+  - Updates environment variables (`PATH`, `CC`, and `CXX`) and modifies the PowerShell prompt.
   - Checks if another LLVM version is already active and prevents reactivation until the current one is deactivated.
+  - Usage: `. .\Activate-Llvm.ps1 <version>`

 - **Deactivate-Llvm.ps1:**
+  - A PowerShell script that **must be sourced** to modify the current session's environment.
   - Reverts the changes made by `Activate-Llvm.ps1`.
   - Restores the original environment variables and PowerShell prompt.
+  - Usage: `. .\Deactivate-Llvm.ps1`

 - **Activate-LlvmVsCode.ps1:**
+  - PowerShell script for VSCode integration.
-  - Updates your VSCode workspace settings (`.vscode\settings.json`) by merging LLVM-specific configuration.
+  - Updates Windows-specific VSCode settings.
-  - Sets:
-    - `cmake.additionalCompilerSearchDirs`
-    - `clangd.path`
-    - `clangd.fallbackFlags`
-    - `cmake.configureEnvironment` (with updated `PATH`)
-  - After running the script, reload your VSCode workspace for the changes to take effect.

 ## Files